-God's justice and his judgments are perfect.
-Have you ever wondered what the outcome will be when God judges you?
+I mean, have you ever wondered what the outcome will be when God judges you?
 How do you think you'll fare?
 How will the scales tip?

 In your favour or against?
-Well, one of the great things about God is that he reveals himself to us.
-Unfortunately, we don't have to wait for the answer to that question because the judgment's already been made.
+One of the great things about God is that he reveals himself to us.
+Unfortunately, we don't have to wait for the answer to that question.

-[4:51] Steve earlier read out a passage from Romans chapter 3 and he describes what happened to him when he first understood what that meant.
+Because the judgment's already been made.
+Steve earlier read out a passage from Romans chapter 3.
+And he describes what happened to him when he first understood what that meant.

-That was a process of Steve understanding what God's judgment was on him.
+That was the process of Steve understanding what God's judgment was on him.
 I'll read it out and a few verses more.

-It comes from Romans chapter 3.
+[5:12] It comes from Romans chapter 3.
 There is no one righteous, not even one.
 There is no one who understands and no one who seeks God.

 All have turned away.
 They have together become worthless.
 There is no one who does good, not even one.

 Their throats are open graves.

-Their tongues practice deceit.
+Their tongues practise deceit.
 The poison of vipers is on their lips.
 Their mouths are full of cursing and bitterness.

 Their feet are swift to shed blood.

-[5:53] Ruin and misery mark their ways and the way of peace they do not know.
+Ruin and misery mark their ways.
+And the way of peace they do not know.
 There is no fear of God before their eyes.
 They are harsh words.

-And it gives me no pleasure to read them because I'm reading them to myself as much as I'm reading them to you.
+And it gives me no pleasure to read them.
+Because I'm reading them to myself.
+As much as I'm reading them to you.
 God is the perfect judge.

-His justice and his judgments are perfect.
+[6:21] His justice and his judgements are perfect.
 Therefore we've got a problem.
 If this is the judgment, if this is the justice, we have a massive problem.

 There is no court of appeal with God.
 We have been judged.
 And we have all been found guilty before him.
 This is what the Bible calls sin.

 I asked before, do you want justice?

-[6:58] Do you want perfect justice?
+Do you want perfect justice?
 If you do, this is the consequence.

 This is perfect justice.
 All that remains is to find out the judgment.

-Because as you see, we can't have justice without judgment.
+Because have you seen, we can't have justice without judgment.

 And the answer comes a bit later.
 It was in the Gospel reading.
-At the end of that reading, at chapter 6, verse 23 of Romans.

-It says, For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord.
-Let's think about a wage for a moment.
+At the end of that reading, at chapter 6, verse 23 of Romans, it says, For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord.

+[7:32] Let's think about a wage for a moment.
 A wage is something you earn, right?
 It rightfully belongs to you.
 And no one can really take it away from you.
 We've got a special tax at the moment.

 It's called the ANSET tax.
 Whenever I fly in Australia, I have to pay this tax.
-And that's there to pay the wages and entitlements that are owed to the employees of ANSET.
+And that's there to pay the wages and the entitlements that are owed to the employees of ANSET.

-[8:01] Now, I didn't send ANSET broke.
+Now, I didn't send ANSET broke.
 I'm not responsible for that.
 Yet I pay.
 I'm quite happy to.
 That's how much this country cares about workers receiving their wages.